isomerpages/nlb-eyeonasia/_india-know-working/01-business-culture.md

 [**Business culture in India**](https://www.ukibc.com/india-guide/how-india/business-culture/){:target="_blank"}

-This website by the UK India Business Council provides a detailed and comprehensive read on the finer points of Indian business etiquette.
+This website by the United Kingdom India Business Council provides a detailed and comprehensive read on the finer points of Indian business etiquette for those who are interested to venture to India for work.